[Moderate revision–posted 6/1/18 (replaces 3/19/14 edition)]

 a.
 The Texas Tech University System (TTUS) provides employees in eligible positions the opportunity to participate in the Optional Retirement Program (ORP) in lieu of participation in the Teacher Retirement System (TRS) of Texas.
 The ORP is a tax deferred defined contribution retirement plan authorized under Section 403(b) of the Internal Revenue Code and Section 830 of the Texas Government Code.
 The plan year for ORP is defined as the tax year as reported on each employee's Form W-2.

 b.
-Within 15 business days of an employee's initial ORP eligibility date, Human Resources will notify each newly eligible employee of the availability of the program by providing a written acknowledgment and the document developed by the THECB titled "An Overview of TRS and ORP for Employees Eligible to Elect ORP."
+Within 15 business days of an employee's initial ORP eligibility date, Human Resources will notify each newly eligible employee of the availability of the program by providing a written acknowledgment and information developed by the THECB titled "An Overview of TRS and ORP for Employees Eligible to Elect ORP."
 This document can be provided through electronic media resources or paper format.

 c.
 Enrollment in the program is solely at the discretion of each eligible employee.
 The employee must select the company and annuity contract or mutual fund that best fits his/her retirement objectives.
 It is the responsibility of the employee to monitor the company selected and investments.